 The school checks the identity of all contractors working on site and requests DBS checks and barred list checks where required by statutory guidance.
-Contractors who have not undergone checks will not be allowed to work unsupervised with children present or engage in regulated activity.
+Contractors who have not undergone checks will not be allowed to work unsupervised or engage in regulated activity.